24 (2016 film): Pre-production

 In August 2009, director Vikram Kumar announced that he was set to direct a film titled 24 The film was backed by producer Mohan Natarajan, which would feature actor Vikram in a lead role.
 Harris Jayaraj was confirmed to score the music and P. C. Sreeram to handle the film cinematography.
-By late 2009, the filming commenced at AVM Studios, Chennai.
-Sets that resembled dense forests and caves were replicated.
-In an interview with The Times of India in Chennai, director Vikram stated: "We have signed Ileana D'Cruz to do 24.
+In a December 2009 interview with trade analyst Sreedhar Pillai, director Vikram stated: "We have signed Ileana D'Cruz to do 24.
 It will be her re-launch in Tamil cinema.
 She has given us bulk dates from February 2010 for the second schedule of the film."
 In February 2010, Vikram Kumar officially announced that he had dropped the film.
-Vikram clarified that he fine-tuned the film script but it was rejected by actor Vikram and the film producer.
+He clarified that he fine-tuned the film script but it was rejected by actor Vikram and the film producer.
 Further, the other reason cited was that the director had failed to provide the complete script even while production expenses were increasing.
 Due to difference of opinions, the director voluntarily walked out and stated that he had been making changes in the script and would approach a leading actor in future.
 Kumar held preliminary discussions with Mahesh Babu, who loved the script but was unsure about being able to play triple roles, eventually passing the offer on.

 Development

 "Many writers and directors have attempted a movie dealing with time travel.
 But this movie is about my perspective of this genre, and unlike what usually happens in such movies, I have kept the narrative very simple, so that anyone from the ages of six, right up to sixty can enjoy the movie, in which a gadget actually plays an important role."

-— —Vikram on his film, in an interview with The Times of India.
+— Vikram Kumar on his film, in an interview with The Times of India.

 In August 2014, Suriya's production company 2D Entertainment announced the project through their official Twitter handle.
 In October 2014, A. R. Rahman was announced as the film soundtrack and score composer.
 Actor Suriya was confirmed as the male lead.
-The main plot of the revived project was the same as the one narrated to actor Vikram, but over the years, Vikram Kumar changed the screenplay with new dimensions in narration.
-In an interview Suriya pointed the core of the plot stating: "The one thing that humans cannot control is "time" but what if one has the power to do so.
+In an interview with IndiaGlitz, Suriya pointed the core of the plot stating: "The one thing that humans cannot control is "time" but what if one has the power to do so.
 This is the core theme of the film 24."